gfx-labs/jrpc/readme.md

 this is a bottom up implementation of jsonrpc2, primarily made for hosting eth-like jsonrpc requests.

-packages which are incomplete are marked as such (WIP)
+most users should only ever need to access the "jrpc" and "pkg/codec" packages

+it is currently being used in the oku.trade api

 ```
-exports.go       - export things in subpackages to jrpc namespace, cleaning up the public use package
+exports.go       - export things in subpackages to jrpc namespace, cleaning up the public use package.
 pkg/             - packages for implementing jrpc
   clientutil/      - common utilities for client implementations to use
     idreply.go       - generalizes making a request with an incrementing id, then waiting on it